trimstray/nginx-admins-handbook/README.md

   > This parameter changes quite often, the recommended configuration for today may be out of date tomorrow.

-  > For more security use only strong and not vulnerable ciphersuite (but if you use HTTP/2 you can get `Server sent fatal alert: handshake_failure` error).
+  > For more security use only strong and not vulnerable ciphersuite (but if you use HTTP/2 with restrictive ciphersuite you can get `Server sent fatal alert: handshake_failure` error).

   > Place `ECDHE` and `DHE` suites at the top of your list.
 The order is important; because `ECDHE` suites are faster, you want to use them whenever clients supports them.